hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-user bob

-The function unsuspends user and all his objects.
+This function unsuspends user and all his objects.

 *******************************************************************